JosephOHagan/SVRA/README.md

 * SVRA_ChangeMaterial: Used to toggle the material of an object
   * Setup the same as SVRA_ChangeColor

+* SVRA_CopyObject: Allows the creation of a copy of a specified object
+  * Add to an object
+  * Add the object to be copied to the "Copy Object" parameter in the Inspector window
+  * Add the transform (empty gameobject) of the position for the object to be spawned to the "Spawn Point" parameter in the Inspector window
+  * Setup the fuction in the event bridge to trigger the scene change on the specified event

 * SVRA_GrabToggle: Used to toggle if an can be grabbed or not
   * Attach to the object to toggle grabbable or not
   * Setup the fuction in the event bridge to trigger the grabbable toggle on the specified event

- * SVRA_InteractToggle: Used to toggle if an object can be interacted with or not
-  * Setup the same as SVRA_GrabToggle

 * SVRA_HoverSnapZone : Used with SVRA_HoverSnapZonePosition
   * Setup object to setup snap zone on
   * Create a copy of the object to represent the snap zone location (see SVRA_HoverSnapZonePosition for setting up the copy object)